horizontalsystems/bitcoin-kit-android/README.md

 # BitcoinKit

-`bitcoin-kit-ios` is a Bitcoin wallet toolkit implemented in Kotlin.
+`bitcoin-kit-android` is a Bitcoin wallet toolkit implemented in Kotlin.
 It consists of following libraries:

 - `bitcoincore` is a core library that implements a full Simplified Payment Verification (`SPV`) client in `Kotlin`.
 It implements Bitcoin `P2P Protocol` and can be extended to be a client of other Bitcoin forks like BitcoinCash, Litecoin, etc.
 - `bitcoinkit` extends **bitcoincore**, makes it usable with `Bitcoin` network.